Jogeshwari East Assembly constituency

 Jogeshwari East Assembly constituency is one of the 26 Vidhan Sabha constituencies located in the Mumbai Suburban district.

+Overview

+Jogeshwari East (constituency number 158) is one of the 26 Vidhan Sabha constituencies located in the Mumbai Suburban district.
+Number of electorates in 2009 was 283,561 (male 161,629, female 121,932).

 Jogeshwari East is part of the Mumbai North West Lok Sabha constituency along with five other Vidhan Sabha segments, namely Goregaon, Versova, Dindoshi, Andheri West and Andheri West in the Mumbai Suburban district.